NKID00/redstone-computer-utilities/README.md

 # Redstone Computer Utilities

-> Simple debug tools for redstone computers. **\[WIP\]**
+> Simple debug tools for redstone computers.

 [English README](./README.md) | [简体中文简介](./README.zh_cn.md)

 ## Features

 - Use easy-to-debug files outside the game as RAMs for your redstone computers
-- Adjustable bus sizes from 1 to 64 bits and shapes from horizontal, vertical to even sloping lines
+- Adjustable bus sizes from 1 to 64 bits and shapes from horizontal, vertical ~~to even sloping lines~~(WIP)
 - Different RAM types (read-only and write-only) as well as different clock types (positive, negative and dual edge triggering)
 - Set-up instructions that are user-friendly
 - Built-in English and 简体中文 (Simplified Chinese) translation